kesternucum/ECE-Capstone-Team3/Documentation/Signoffs/TempCasing.md

 5. Mounting
 The mounting hardware provided with the cameras will be used to mount the cameras to the interior top side of the casing.

+Henkel Clear Silicone Waterproof Sealant will then be reused to seal any slits made and mounting points.

 The Steelsoft Hose clamps were chosen due to being:
 - Stainless Steel (Weather Resistant)
 - Meets the constraint of being at least 22 inches per clamp due to being cuttable to size.